 - Flight less than £100 or paid on a debit card?
 Try chargeback.
 This involves asking your card provider to ask Monarch for your money back as you have not received the service.
-Unlike Section 75, chargeback isn't a legal requirement, it's just a customer service promise.
-But it's worth trying and when Lowcostholidays collapsed last year, we saw successes using it.
+Unlike Section 75, chargeback isn't a legal requirement it's just a customer service promise.
+But it's worth trying and when Lowcostholidays collapsed last year, we saw people having success using it.
 You may be covered by the Visa, Mastercard or Amex protection schemes, and should be covered for the whole price of the flight.

 Here are Martin's tips for fighting your corner if your chargeback request is rejected:

-We heard of some people having trouble submitting chargeback claims to their banks on the day of Monarch's collapse - for example, with Santander.
-All the banks we've spoken - including Santander, Barclays and Lloyds Banking Group - have confirmed they're accepting claims, and you shouldn't need to speak to Monarch first.
+We heard of some people having trouble submitting chargeback claims to their banks on the day of Monarch's collapse for example, with Santander.
+All the banks we've spoken to including Santander, Barclays and Lloyds Banking Group have confirmed they're accepting claims, and you shouldn't need to speak to Monarch first.

-However your bank may ask you to check if you have ATOL protection before you raise a chargeback claim (as in that case you will be covered under the ATOL scheme instead).
+But your bank may ask you to check if you have ATOL protection before you raise a chargeback claim (as in that case you'll be covered under the ATOL scheme instead).
 See above for how to check so you can contact your bank armed with this knowledge.

 Can I claim for car hire, hotels etc?

-No, the chargeback schemes don't cover what's known as consequential loss such as bookings for car hire and hotels; UK Finance has told us with chargeback the claim can't exceed the original transaction's value.
+No, chargeback doesn't cover what's known as consequential loss, such as bookings for car hire and hotels; UK Finance has told us with chargeback the claim can't exceed the original transaction's value.

-We've heard some banks were initially saying you'd have to wait until what you're claiming for (ie, your flight) was due to take place before you submit a chargeback claim for it failing to happen.
+We've heard that some banks were initially saying you'd have to wait until your flight was due to take place before you could submit a chargeback claim for it failing to happen.

-However this ISN'T right, so if you're told this, challenge it.
-The Financial Ombudsman Service says in this case it’s fine to put in a claim prior to your flight date as consumers can supply evidence that Monarch flights aren’t leaving the UK.
+However, this ISN'T right, so if you're told this, challenge it.
+The Financial Ombudsman Service says in this case it's fine to put in a claim before your flight date as consumers can supply evidence that Monarch flights won't be leaving the UK.

-Usually, you have 120 days to claim.
-But it's best to do it as soon as you can, especially as there's likely to be a backlog.
+Usually you have 120 days from the payment date to claim.
+But it's best to do so as soon as you can, especially as there's likely to be a backlog.

 How long will a chargeback claim take?

 As with Section 75, it depends.
-But it's usually a matter of weeks, though banks are likely to have a lot of claims to get through.
+It's usually a matter of weeks, though banks are likely to have a lot of claims to get through.
 If your claim isn't resolved within eight weeks you can take it to the Financial Ombudsman Service.